-Entrance Lagoon Beach was graded Good in 2019-2020, similar to previous years.
-Water quality at this site was mostly suitable for swimming during dry weather conditions, with 86% of dry weather samples within the safe swimming limit when there has been no rain in the previous 24 hours.
-Enterococci levels increased following rainfall, with levels often unsuitable for swimming after light rain.
+Entrance Lagoon Beach continued to be graded as Good in 2020-2021, as in previous years.
+Water quality at this site was mostly suitable for swimming during dry weather conditions, with 81% of dry weather samples within the safe swimming limit when there had been no rain in the previous 24 hours.
+Elevated enterococci levels were recorded following rainfall, with levels often unsuitable for swimming after light rain.
 The swimming site is located within the entrance of Lake Illawarra and has lower levels of flushing.
 Due to this, the site can retain pollution inputs and take longer to recover from the impacts of stormwater.
 Water quality at this site may be impacted by contaminants discharged from Lake Illawarra, and stormwater during and following rainfall.